geneontology/wc-gocam-viz/readme.md

 ### Script tags

-For a simple, static website using `<script>` tag is a quick way to get started.
+For a simple, static website using `<script>` tags is a quick way to get started.
 For example:

 ```html
 <html>